Danack/RfcCodex/etiquette/how_to_have_better_discussions.md

 Instead they will argue that a different API/syntax is more naturally 'elegant', 'intuitive', or other positive attribute.
 These types of arguments very often boil down to "I prefer this choice because it matches my experience".
 Other times it comes down to, "I prefer this choice because the other one is too boring".

+Some good rules to follow are:

+* choose the most boring API that is acceptable.
+People will often object to this, wanting an API that makes them feel cleverer.
+* "the person who has thought the most about the problem, gets to choose the API".
+Or at least that seems to be working for PHP.

 ## Identify neophytes and educate them

 Sometimes neophytes[^neophytes] will learn some stuff, and proclaim it as the One True Way and go round the internet trying to pick fights with anyone who would dare to disagree.